pls-rs/pls/README.md

 `pls` provides many features over  `ls` command. `pls` can:

 - show Nerd Font icons or emoji next to files and directories making it easier to grep the output
-- colour output to further distinguish important files
+- colour output to elevate important files or dim unimportant ones
 - use a more nuanced approach to hidden files than plainly hiding files with a leading dot `.`
-- groups directories and shows them all before files
+- group directories and shows them all before files
-- ignores leading dots `.` and normalises case when sorting files
+- ignore leading dots `.` and normalise case when sorting files
+- align files names by first character
-- cascade specs by based on specificity levels
+- cascade formatting rule specs by based on specificity levels
-- read `.pls.yml` files from the directory to augment its configuration
+- read [`.pls.yml`](.pls.yml) files from the directory to augment its configuration
 - show more details like permissions, owner and size in columns
 - run quite fast, thanks to multiprocessing

-The icon, color and most behaviour in the application can be configured using plain-text YAML files for the pros who prefer to tweak their tools.
+The icon, color and most behaviour in the application can be [configured using plain-text YAML files](pls/data/README.md) for the pros who prefer to tweak their tools.

 ## Upcoming features